The Snack Effect: How Big Food Is Responding to the Rise of GLP-1 Drugs Like Ozempic

 Now you have events in your mouth.

-Snackification is the quiet rebranding of nutrition into novelty, and it’s how companies stay relevant in a world where hunger is less predictable.
+Snackification is the quiet rebranding of nutrition into novelty.
+It’s one way companies stay relevant in a world where hunger is less predictable.
+And if GLP-1 drugs encourage some people to return to simpler eating patterns?
+Snackification adapts.

-It offers chaos.
-Choice.
-Crunch.
-The illusion of control wrapped in convenience.
+The illusion of control, wrapped in convenience.

 Are You Still Hungry, Or Just Being Marketed To?